2022 Philadelphia Phillies season: National League Championship Series

-The Phillies faced the San Diego Padres, who also reached the playoffs via a Wild Card birth, in the 2022 National League Championship Series.
+The Phillies faced the San Diego Padres, who also reached the playoffs via a Wild Card berth, in the 2022 National League Championship Series.
 Game 1 was a classic pitcher's duel between Zack Wheeler and the Padre's Yu Darvish.
 In the top of the first, with Schwarber on third and two outs, Jake Cronenworth made a diving stop to get Bryce Harper out at first and rob the Phillies of a run.
 In the fourth inning, the Phillies struck first with Harper hitting a home run off of Darvish to left field to give the Phillies a 1–0 lead.
 In the top of the sixth inning, Schwarber added on to the Phillies' lead, hitting a towering second-deck home run.
 The home run, which traveled 488 feet, was the longest of Schwarber's career.
 Wheeler was brilliant for the Phillies.
 He struck out eight batters and gave up just one hit and no earned runs in a seven inning outing.
 The Phillies Seranthony Dominguez retired the side in the bottom of the eighth.
 In the ninth inning, a potential game-ending double play was spoiled when Bryson Stott missed a throw by third baseman Alec Bohm off of a Juan Soto grounder.
 However, after a Manny Machado flyout, Alvarado struck out Josh Bell to end the inning and the game.

 The Phillies took an early 4–0 lead on the Padres in Game 2.
 They scored four runs off of Blake Snell in the top of the second by way of a bloop single by Bohm that scored Harper, a Matt Vierling double that was lost in the sun by Juan Soto, an Edmundo Sosa single, and a Schwarber grounder that was dropped by Brandon Drury, allowing Vierling to score.
 However, the Padres struck back hitting back-to-back home runs off of Aaron Nola.
-In the top of the fifth, Austin Nola singled off his brother, scoring Ha-seong Kim to cut the Phillies lead to one run.
+In the bottom of the fifth, Austin Nola singled off his brother, scoring Ha-seong Kim to cut the Phillies lead to one run.
 Jurickson Profar then singled to advance Nola to third.
 The next batter, Juan Soto, doubled to right field, scoring Nola and tying the game at four.
 Three additional runs would score in the inning, two from a single from Drury, and one from a single from Bell to put the Padres up 7–4.
-Josh Hader earned the save as the Padres won by a score of 8–5.
+Josh Hader earned the save as the Padres won by a score of 8–5 to even the series.